-9. Conclusions
+8. Conclusions

-The present work deals with the experimental investigations and analysis of the post growth instabilities aspects of Gd2O3/SiO2 multilayer system based on scanning probe force spectroscopy and optical spectrophotometric results.
-During analysis a very good close correlation were noticed between the results of these techniques.
-It was interesting to note that the most important phenomena, jump-to-contact and jump-off-contact, of the force-distance spectroscopy which deals with elastic properties of materials have agreed very well with spectral measurements using the spectrophotometric techniques.
-It is a very good example of coexistence of diversified analysis approaches in probing and explaining instabilities in precision multilayer systems.
-The most elastic based theories that are applicable for the growth stage of the thin films can be conveniently applied to a much longer time scale of post growth instabilities.
+The present work deals with the experimental investigations and analysis of the post growth aging-related instabilities aspects of Gd_2O_3/SiO_2 multilayer system based on scanning probe force microscopy and optical spectrophotometric results.
+During analysis a very good close correlation was noticed between the results of these techniques.
+It was interesting to note that the most important interaction phenomena, jump-tocontact and jump-off-contact, of the force-distance microscopy, which deals with elastic properties of materials, have agreed very well with the spectral properties acquired through the spectrophotometric techniques.
+It is a very good example of coexistence of diversified characterization and analysis approaches in probing and explaining instabilities in precision multilayer systems.
+The most elastic based theories that are applicable for the growth stage of the thin films can be conveniently applied to a much longer time scale of post growth aging-related instabilities.
 Besides the elastic properties of the component materials, the layer geometry, structures and the total number of layers have strong impacts on the multilayer instabilities.
-Some of the existing theoretically approaches have to be appropriately extended in accommodating more number of multilayer parameters to explain various experimental results.
+Most importantly, the layer number dependency has depicted a very strong influence to interpret the instability results.
+However such an important parameter has been completely neglected in the existing theoretical modeling and analyses.
+In the present experimental study it has been distinctly demonstrated that with the given material elasticity parameters, instability process can be minimized by choosing an optimum layer numbers in a specific periodic multilayer system.
+Hence the existing theoretical approaches have to be appropriately extended to accommodate more number of multilayer geometric information, especially layer number parameter, to explain various instability related experimental results.